khaors/geocompr/main.md

 Section \@ref(geo-vec) covers transforming vector geometries with 'unary' and 'binary' operations.
 <!-- TODO: add something on n-ary ops (RL) -->
-Unary operations work on a single geometry in isolation and include simplification of lines and polygons to reduce to reduce the number of vertices in (and memory consumed by) detailed geometric shapes, buffers and centroids and shifting/scaling/rotating single geometries using 'affine transformations' (sections \@ref(simplification) to \@ref(affine-transformations)).
+Unary operations work on a single geometry in isolation.
+This includes simplification of lines and polygons, buffers and centroids and shifting/scaling/rotating single geometries using 'affine transformations' (sections \@ref(simplification) to \@ref(affine-transformations)).
-Binary transformations modify one geometry based on the shape of another and include clipping (\@ref(clipping)), and geometry unions (\@ref(geometry-unions)).
+Binary transformations modify one geometry based on the shape of another.
+This includes clipping and geometry unions, covered in sections \@ref(clipping) and \@ref(geometry-unions) respectively.
-Type transformations (from few multipolygons to many polygons, for example) are demonstrated in section \@ref(type-transformations) and 'rasterization' is covered in section \@ref(rasterization) respectively.
+Type transformations (from a polygon to a line, for example) are demonstrated in section \@ref(type-transformations) and 'rasterization' is covered in section \@ref(rasterization).

 Section \@ref(geo-ras) covers geometric transformations on raster objects.
 This involves changing the size and number of the underlying pixels, and assigning them new values.